fooltowise/NeroNotes/Nero's Notes/Employing other techniques to hide expenses or losses.md

 ### Recording inappropriately low expenses by using aggressive accounting assumptions

+# Employing other techniques to hide expenses or losses

 - Be alert for self-insurance assumptions in case the company chooses to self-assure.
 - Watch for changes in pension estimates and assumptions
 - Watch for changes in the measurement date (especially in the pension plan)